Your questions answered

 Always fully remove the cover when swimming, and never swim under the cover.
 Children should be supervised in the pool area at all times.

 You should always re-cover the pool immediately after use.
 You’d be surprised at how quickly water and heat are lost!
-When Shock dosing the pool or the pool chemicals fall out of balance the cover should be removed and installed pack on the pool when chemical levels have returned to balance.
+When shock dosing the pool or the pool chemicals fall out of balance the cover should be removed and installed back on the pool when chemical levels have returned to balance.
 Failing to do so will result in bleaching and damage to the cover.
 See more at Who Killed the Cover?

 As long as the pool is covered you will see a considerable reduction in running costs and preserve the water resource.
 Evaporation control will dramatically reduce the pool’s energy and resource consumption.

 Selecting the right cover for you, is about picking the material that will meet your desired outcomes and provide the highest saving for you.

 If you wish to reduce heating costs, increase pool temperatures and stretch the swimming season, opt for a clear cover to allow as much light/heat through as possible.
 Sol+Guard™ would provide the highest performance for you.

 If you wish to reduce chemical consumption and make the pool easier and less time consuming to maintain, EnergyGuard™ Selective Transmission would be the best cover for you.